CaioCeretta/udemy-chad-spring-boot/03-hibernate-jpa-crud/section3-comments.md

         ■ Implement this createStudent method to persist a student object □ We can see that we are making use of the StudentDAO to communicate with the database, which is our helper/dependency.

+  ## Lesson 14: Primary Keys

+    ● In IntelliJ, alter the save method to save multiple students ○ After executing and refreshing the database we are able to see how mysql handles the auto increment of the id column